Meet the team

 Before joining our team of care assistants in 2014, Michaela had previously worked as a domiciliary carer for 2 and half years, before taking on a role as activities coordinator in a dementia unit.

 After being out in our community as a care assistant, Michaela joined our office team as support coordinator in 2017, working alongside Tracey.
-Now as our main Domiciliary Co-ordinator, Michaela is responsible for coordinating care, ensuring all care is delivered on time, ensuring continuity between care assistant and customer is achieved and to assist with administrative duties.
+Now as our Lead Care Co-ordinator, Michaela is responsible for coordinating care, ensuring all care is delivered on time, ensuring continuity between care assistant and customer is achieved and to assist with administrative duties.
 Michaela is also our PASSsystem Champion, which is our dedicated data capture system which contains customer and care assistant details, provides instant access to customer care plans and allows family members to access care notes provided by the care assistants.

 Michaela is still happy to lend a hand as a carer out in the community when necessary.

 Before joining our team as a care assistant in 2014, Tracey was the staffing and store manager at Ladbrokes for 15 years.
 During this time, Tracey cared for her grandmother who suffered with dementia.
+Tracey holds Level 2 Diploma in Business Administration.

 Page 1 of 2